CARES/HEERF/Covid Relief Funding

 - Columbia estimates that about 998 students are eligible under the Title IV eligibility for the Spring 2020 semester.
 Second round of CARES disbursements are for those students who completed the 2020-2021 FAFSA.
 Student who were Title IV eligible and enrolled in Fall 2020 OR Spring 2021 semesters, received a $1000 disbursement.

-1. Who is eligible for consideration for funding under this program?
+- Who was eligible for consideration for funding under this program?

 - Have a completed the 2020-2021 FAFSA and is on file with the Columbia College Financial Aid department.